Code-Institute-Submissions/play-simongame/README.md

 Link sent to developer [simongame](https://daat2.github.io/play-simongame/ ).

-Click on cloan or download highlighted in green.
+-Click on cloan or download highlighted in green.

 Go to your location in your terminal.